-June in Los Angeles purple, the color fo the blooming jacaranda trees — and it's June Gloom gray when the fog rolls in at the beach.
+June in Los Angeles is purple, the color of the jacaranda trees that bloom all over the city — and it's also the time for gray when June Gloom fog rolls in at the beach.

 You'll have about 14 hours of daylight per day to explore Los Angeles in June.

 In the United States, Father's Day is celebrated on the third Sunday in June.
 To find some fun ideas for good ol' Dad that are a lot more fun than buying him a tie, use our California Father's Day Guide.

 Early summer brings the least clear skies during the year because of coastal fog, but you'll still get the sun more than half the time.
 With the rainy season over, there's little chance of precipitation.
 Evening fog comes in suddenly and can feel especially cold.

 It happens less often than it did a couple of decades ago, but on bad days, the moisture in the air can mix with pollutants and turn into smog.

 - Average High Temperature: 77 F (25 C)

 - Average Low Temperature: 60 F (16 C)

 - Water Temperature: 62-64 F (17-18 C)